-All new phones purchased through Mint Mobile come with a one-year warranty, while refurbished devices have a 60-day warranty.
+All new phones purchased through Mint Mobile come with a manufacturer's warranty from the original date of sale, while refurbished devices have a 60-day warranty.
 This warranty covers things like product defects and software issues, but it won't cover issues caused by normal wear and tear or aging.

 |Plan name||Price*||Talk and text||Data||Extra features|

 |Mint 55+||$15 per month||Unlimited||4 GB with 5G and 4G LTE coverage||Free MINTech advisors; Wi-Fi calling and text|

 |4 GB||$15 per month||Unlimited||4 GB with 5G and 4G LTE coverage||Wi-Fi calling and text|